 NOTE: Planning is defined as collecting and analyzing technical data (social, environmental, economic, governmental), determining problems and concerns and developing long-term plans accordingly.
 These are formal, written plans, i.e. statements of goals and objectives, recommended alternatives for action and policies and programs to achieve the goals and objectives.
 Generally, these plans will impact statewide activities or a large-scale corporation which has branch or satellite facilities.
 Candidates must perform these types of duties the majority of time and the planning function must be the major thrust of the job.

 Two (2) years of the General Experience must have been in a lead or supervisory capacity.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 A Master's degree in business administration, planning, public administration or a closely related field may be substituted for one (1) additional year of the General Experience.

 (12)-General Administration and Management

-This replaces the existing specification for the class of Department of Emergency Management and Homeland Security Strategic Planning Manager in Salary Group MP 68 approved effective April 25, 2005.
-(Revised to re-title and update Agency name)
+This replaces the existing specification for the class of Department of Emergency Services and Public Protection Strategic Planning Manager in Salary Group MP 68 approved effective April 6, 2012.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007